wso2/identity-apps/docs/write-code/CODE_QUALITY.md

 <example what not to do>

-## Make sure to add changeset if you want a new version released with your changes.
+## Make sure to add changeset to your PR if you want a new version released with your changes.
 Carefully review the type of changes to each module and specify the version bump type in changeset accordingly.

 <brief description>